Startups Weekly: Tech layoffs spread (a bit) – TechCrunch

 As if on cue, we had a couple guest columnists provide articles about capital efficiency and recession-proofing your company.
 Shin Kim has a two-parter on TechCrunch and Extra Crunch, where he breaks down why most tech IPOs are not WeWork (in a good way) and how to pace your own fundraising regardless of anything else going on.

-Schwark Satyavolu, meanwhile, digs into the best practices for startups in the next recession for Extra Crunch, starting with this brutal real-life intro:
+Schwark Satyavolu, meanwhile, digs into the best practices for startups in the next recession (Extra Crunch membership required), starting with this brutal real-life intro:

 I founded my first startup, Yodlee, in a strong economy with almost 20 competitors.
 Ten years and a painful recession later, we were the only game in town.
 Critical to our success was acquiring our largest competitor, something we never could have done in a strong economy because they never would have been willing to sell.
 The recession made it untenable for them to fundraise, enabling us not only to buy them, but to do so without cash in an all-equity deal.